irenepsmith/ReadMeTest/pull_request_template.md

+Thank you for making a submission to the **aws-doc-sdk-examples** repository.
+For more information about submitting pull requests to this repository, see [Guidelines for contributing](CONTRIBUTING.md)

-- [ ] The default copyright notice appears all files.
+- [ ] The default copyright notice appears in all files.

 - [ ] Unit tests have been created for all code paths and they all pass.